 The trajectory itself contains only the data needed for subsequent analysis of the dynamics of the system.
 However, much more data is usually generated on every integration step.
 This includes, for example, the internal data used by an engine when evaluating the energies and forces.
-This information is normally discarded after each step, because it is often very large.
-However, a Checkpoint containing the complete internal state of the MD driver together with a result file generated by the engine is stored every Frequency steps.
-An interrupted simulation can then be restarted from this checkpoint using the Restart keyword.
-Additionally, the engine result files called MDStep.rkf can also be used to extract various engine-specific details about the system, such as the orbitals for QM engines.
+This information is normally discarded after most steps, because it is often very large.
+However, every EngineResultsFreq steps this engine-specific data is written to a new engine result file called MDStep.rkf.
+These files can be inspected afterwards to extract various engine-specific details about the system, such as the orbitals for QM engines.